 - Marceline’s Confectionery is an old-fashioned candy shop where guests can watch nostalgic sweets and novel treats being made by hand.
 The exquisite place is named for Marceline, Missouri where Walt Disney lived as a boy.

-- Sephora offers guests the very latest in makeup, skincare, and bath and body.
+- Sephora offers guests the very latest in makeup, skincare and bath and body products.
 This Paris-based beauty superstore also carries a range of hair products, tools, accessories and solutions for everyone’s beauty needs.

 - After dark, the Downtown Disney District is bustling with live music at the main stage, strolling performers throughout the promenade and “meet the artist” events on select dates in WonderGround Gallery.